-Stretching from the vast heathland at Greenham Common down to the River Kennet, this reserve forms part of the West Berkshire Living Landscape, a wildlife trust project to create space for wildlife and people together.
+Only 2.5 miles from Newbury town centre, this wonderful nature reserve stretches from Greenham Common down to the River Kennet and forms part of the West Berkshire Living Landscape, a wildlife trust project creating space for wildlife and people together.

 There are three peaceful circular wildlife walking routes to choose from through the mystical ancient woodland; the Bowdown Walk and Baynes Walk are each 1 mile in length, and the Bomb Site Walk is 3/4 mile.
 For a longer walk, Wild Walk One is a 6-mile circular walk taking in Bowdown Woods reserve.
 Find the route here.